-Although this Ordinance Section refers to suspending a vendor license due to a special event, it does not indicate the authorization or existence of a one day special event license.
+Although General Ordinance Chapter 14, Section 14-49, Paragraphs 1-4, refers to suspending a vendor license due to a special event, it does not indicate the authorization or existence of a One Day Food Vendor / Special Events License &/or its coordinating fees.
 It does however specify that a "recognized licensed vendor who has a designated site shall have first right to bid on a special event.
 Said vendor shall pay an equal share of the expenses for the cost the City would incur for this event to occur, providing the vendor agrees to comply with the specifications of the Commissioner of Parks, Recreation and Youth Programs to vend at said site or location."

-As a result, the Office of the City Auditor requested additional documentation, to be provided by the Commissioner of Parks and Recreation from the Common Council supporting the creation, validation and approved fee calculation &/or schedule for a One Day Special Event License.
-However to date no supporting documentation has been forwarded to the Office of the City Auditor, strengthening the City Auditor's opinion that there is no valid One Day Special Event license on the books.
+As a result, the Office of the City Auditor requested additional documentation, to be provided by the Commissioner of Parks and Recreation, authorized by the Common Council, supporting the creation, validation and approved fee schedule for a One Day Food Vendor / Special Event License.
+However at that time, no supporting documentation was forwarded, strengthening the City Auditor's opinion that there is no valid One Day Food Vendor / Special Event license on the books.